dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ```
 _listing 6.19: rehashing related methods in the Dict class_

 `rehash_step` is a convenient method, it only calls `rehash` with the parameter 1.
 The parameter to `rehash` dictates how many items it will rehash, that is, move from the main table to the rehashing one.
-Let's look at the method one line at a time:
+Let's look at the method one line at a time.

 We start by initializing the `empty_visits` variables to `n * 10`. `n`, the method parameter is the number of elements we want to move to the rehashing table.
 Because of the nature of a hash table, when iterating through the buckets, from the one at index 0 until the one at index `size - 1`, we don't know how many empty buckets we'll find.
 In order to prevent any potential slowness in the rehashing process, Redis uses an upper bound for the number of empty visits.